-The Best Way to Bring a Hard-Boiled Egg for Lunch
+The Best Way to Meal Prep Hard-Boiled Eggs

-If you’re looking for a packable snack that’s actually going to keep you full throughout the afternoon, can be made in advance, and travels well, one of the best options is a hard-boiled egg.
-But when it comes time to gather up your food and head out the door, you may be stumped: What’s the best way to pack a hard-boiled egg?
+If you’re looking for a packable snack that’s actually going to keep you full throughout the morning or afternoon, can be made in advance, and travels well, one of the best options is a hard-boiled egg.
+If you’re not already doing it, add a batch of hard-boiled eggs to your meal prep routine.
+When stored properly, they can easily last for the whole week ahead.
+Here’s how to do it.

 Keep It in Its Natural Carrying Case

 You may have never considered an eggshell to be a carrying case, but that’s actually what it is.
-For maximum freshness and flavor, your best bet is to keep hard-boiled eggs in their shell and stored in the refrigerator (or a lunch box with an ice pack) until you’re ready to dig in.
+For maximum freshness and flavor, your best bet is to keep hard-boiled eggs in their shell and stored in the refrigerator after cooking up a batch during meal prep.

 Get a Refresher